Learning your child has cerebral palsy raises a host of questions.

 In addition to identifying delays in development, tests for cerebral palsy include:

 - A hearing test

 - A head MRI

 Because its symptoms are so pervasive your brain controls virtually every part of your body, after all cerebral palsy care calls for a team of experts.
-At Florida Hospital, they include:
+At AdventHealth, they include:

 - Surgeons to diminish muscle spasms.